 While the henna dried, family members fed me tea and snacks.
 It was so beautiful to see how everyone in the family takes care of each other.
-This theme pervaded the entire wedding.
+This theme permeates the entire wedding.

-There were many rituals in which the bride’s mother’s brothers and sisters were welcomed, and fed sweets and given gifts.
-Everyone also knelt before Ishi to bestow blessings upon her, dipping herbs into small bowls of tumeric (hildi), henna, curd, mustard oil, and then rubbing the mixture on her feet, knees, hands, shoulders, head and cheeks.
+There were many rituals in which the bride’s mother’s brothers and sisters were welcomed, fed sweets, and given gifts.
+Everyone also knelt before Ishi to bestow blessings upon her, dipping herbs into small bowls of turmeric (haldi), henna, curd, and mustard oil, and then rubbing the mixture on her feet, knees, hands, shoulders, head, and cheeks.

 Covering her in turmeric is supposed to make her skin glow golden.
 I was invited to bless her as well, wishing her a long life and happiness, brushing the herbs against her skin, performing the ritual 10 tens (five times up her body from her feet to her head, and five times down) as is prescribed.

-Later sweet desserts, including a carrot halva with cashews, were passed around in bowls and people again fed each other spoonfuls.
+Later sweet desserts, including carrot halwa with cashews, were passed around in bowls and people again fed each other spoonfuls.

 The women of the family were all dressed in saris and suits, hand-embroidered, in rich colors, many with sequins.
 Red and gold is a common color theme for the wedding, as the bride also wears red and gold, and many of the women wore red and gold saris.

-Sunday’s lunch was raita (yogurt) with chick peas, kafta (veggie meatballs) in a curry sauce, palak paneer (spinach and cheese), paratna (breads), followed by khir (a sweet rice pudding flavored with cardamom and pistachios).
-There were platters of sliced vegetables, including cucumbers, red carrots, beets, radishes.
+Sunday’s lunch was raita (yogurt) with chickpeas, kafta (vegetarian meatballs) in a curry sauce, palak paneer (spinach and cheese), paratha (bread), followed by kheer (a sweet rice pudding flavored with cardamom and pistachios).
+There were platters of sliced vegetables, including cucumbers, red carrots, beets, and radishes.